javierwilson/tonto/README.md

 tonto, silly IP monitoring
 ==========================

-The basic idea of tonto is you write a list of IP numbers, and tonto does the rest.
+The basic idea of tonto is: you write the list of IP numbers you want to monitor, and tonto does the rest.

 What does tonto do?
 -------------------